-Figure 17.
-FCR-D downwards regulation step response sequence
+Figure 15.
+FCR-D downwards stationary performance test sequence.

-4.5.5.
+4.5.4.
 FCR-D downwards - ramp response test

-The ramp response test is to be performed according to Figure 18.
+The ramp response test is to be performed according to Figure 16.
 It consists of two stepwise changes followed by a ramp from 50.10 Hz to 51.00 Hz with a ramp rate of 0.24 Hz/s.
 The activation sequence is finished when the response has stabilised at 51.00 Hz.
 Deactivation response shall then be tested by performing the same ramp in the opposite direction, i.e. from 51.00 Hz to 50.10 Hz.